|

 -

-It prints the calendars in what I consider to be the
+It prints the calendars in what one might consider to be

-"proper side up" orientation, for a dodecahedron sitting on
+the "proper side up" orientation, for a dodecahedron sitting

 -